On August 1, 2017, a hard fork happened on Bitcoin’s blockchain, and as a result, Bitcoin Cash was born.

 If you want to trade your BCH

 First, you need to find an exchange that supports Bitcoin Cash.
-I recommend Bitfinex.
-Once you have created an account on their website, you will be able to generate a BCH deposit address.
+Once you have created an account on their platform, you will be able to generate a BCH deposit address.

 In Electron Cash, click on the Send tab, copy-paste the BCH deposit address in the Pay to text box, click on the Max button, make sure the thumb of the Fee slider is at least midway through the track and click on the Send button.
 You will need to enter your wallet’s password to confirm the transaction.

 Once the BCH are received on the exchange of your choice, you can then trade them for a fiat currency or another cryptocurrency.
 Note that it might take a few hours for the exchange to receive your BCH.